 Penrhyn Mawr is an 18th Century Welsh longhouse situated in private grounds on the beautiful Isle of Anglesey near to the Menai Strait.
 The property, formally a restaurant, has been tastefully restored and converted into two beautiful holiday Cottages.

 Both Cottages enjoy all modern conveniences whilst remaining full of character.
-The Castaways has two bedrooms and sleeps 4, whilst Penrhyn Mawr Cottage, which also sleeps 4 has an upstairs lounge with stunning views across the Menai Strait and the Snowdonia Mountain range down to the Llyn Peninsula.
+The Castaways has three bedrooms and sleeps 5, whilst Penrhyn Mawr Cottage, which sleeps up to 4 has an upstairs lounge with stunning views across the Menai Strait and the Snowdonia Mountain range down to the Llyn Peninsula.
 Each property has its own private garden area with table, chairs and barbecue.

 Fully fitted cream country kitchen, with electric hob and oven, dishwasher, fridge, freezer, microwave, toaster, kettle and tv.
 The kitchen is very well equipped with cutlery, utensils, crockery, glasses and pans.
 There is also a breakfast table and chairs.